Advanced-Computer-Lab-2022/ACL-Crocodiles/README.md

 ## Credits

-Thanks to [MUI](https://mui.com/) which our main resource developing the frontend
+Thanks to [MUI](https://mui.com/) which was our main resource developing the frontend

 Thanks to all the contributors
 - [Adham Aldeib](https://github.com/Deiib2)